Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

 In this section we present an important application of the Gaussian diagrammatic calculus: we compute eigenvalue statistics for the action of a random quantum channel on a pure quantum state.
-By definition, a \emph{quantum channel} $\Phi: \M_n(\C) \to \M_n(\C)$ is a trace preserving, completely positive map.
-According to Stinepsring theorem, such a linear application can be written as
+By definition, a~\textit{quantum channel} $\Phi: \M_n(\C) \to\M_n(\C)$ is a trace-preserving, completely positive map.
+According to the Stinespring theorem, such a linear application can be written as

 where $U$ is a unitary matrix in $\U(nk)$ and $Y$ is a $k$-dimensional rank-one projector.
-A diagrammatic picture of the above formula is presented in Figure \ref{fig:quantum_channel}.
-The set of quantum channels can be endowed with a natural probability measure by fixing the projection $Y$ and picking $U$ uniformly, with respect to the Haar measure on the unitary group $\U(nk)$.
-This is the model of randomness we refer to when we speak or random quantum channels and it has received a lot of attention from the quantum information community \cite{collins-nechita-1, hayden-winter}.
-From the definition of $\Phi$, one can see that the Weingarten calculus developed in \cite{collins-nechita-1} may be applied to this situation, since random unitary matrices are a key-element in the problem.
-However, when random quantum channels are presented with rank-one inputs (or pure states), we show that one can use the simpler Gaussian calculus.
-Using this approach, we shall recover some exact formulas for the moments of the output from \cite{collins-nechita-1}, as well as some asymptotic results from \cite{nechita}.
+A~diagrammatic representation of the above formula is presented in Figure~\ref{fig:quantum_channel}.\vadjust{\goodbreak} The set of quantum channels can be endowed with a natural probability measure by fixing the projection $Y$ and picking $U$ uniformly with respect to the Haar measure on the unitary group $\U(nk)$.
+This is the model of randomness we refer to when we speak or random quantum channels, and it has received a lot of attention from the quantum information community \cite{collins-nechita-1,hayden-winter}.
+From the definition of $\Phi $ we can see that the Weingarten calculus developed in \cite {collins-nechita-1} may be applied to this situation since random unitary matrices are a key element in the problem.
+However, when random quantum channels are presented with rank-one inputs (or pure states), we show that the simpler Gaussian calculus can be used, see Figure~\ref{fig:rank_one_Gaussian}.
+Using this approach, we shall recover some exact formulas for the moments of the output from~\cite{collins-nechita-1}, as well as some asymptotic results from~\cite{nechita}.

 We are interested in the output random matrix